Navigate college admissions with experts who care about the whole you

 • Discuss importance of office hours (professor and / or TA)

-Goal: Start out freshman year with a balanced and manageable schedule.
+Goal: Start out the first year of college with a balanced and manageable schedule.

 • Explore course selections: